Knotx/knotx/documentation/src/main/wiki/SnippetProcessing.md

 ```

 ###Any method services calls
-When service path is marked as data-uri-**all**, call will be executed with http method of incoming request.
+When service path is marked as data-uri-**all**, GET call will be execute regardless of incoming request method type.
 ```html
 <script data-api-type="templating" type="text/x-handlebars-template"
     data-uri-all="/service/formSubmit">